-Inland Transport Committee of the United Nations Economic Commission for Europe (UNECE ITC) is the body of the UNECE governing international cooperation in the field of land transport of ECE.
+The Inland Transport Committee of the United Nations Economic Commission for Europe (UNECE ITC) is the UNECE body which regulates international cooperation on land transport between ECE member countries.

-Decree of the Government of the Russian Federation dated May 26, 2011 № 908-p approved inter-agency sharing of responsibilities to ensure the participation of the Russian Federation in the work of the UNECE and its subsidiary bodies.
+Directive No. 908-r of the Government of the Russian Federation dated 26 May 2011 approved the interdepartmental division of responsibilities for ensuring the participation of the Russian Federation in the activities of the UNECE and its subsidiary bodies.

-Working Group on Transport Trends and Economics (WP.5);
+- Working Group on Trends and Transport Economics (WP.5);

-Working Party on Rail Transport (SC.2);
+- Working Group on Rail Transport (SC.2);

-Working Group on Intermodal Transport and Logistics (WP.24);
+- Working Group on Intermodal Transport and Logistics (WP.24);

-subcommittees on Transport of Dangerous Goods (WP.15);
+- Subcommittees on the Transportation of Dangerous Goods (WP.15);